NDANO Board of Directors

 Our board represents a cross-section of missions and communities from across our state and has a deep commitment to advancing the North Dakota nonprofit sector.

-Kara is the development director at the North Dakota Community Foundation where she has been employed for seven years.
+Kara is the development director at the North Dakota Community Foundation where she has been employed since 2008.
 Geiger previously served on the boards of the North Dakota Humanities Council and the Coalition of Nonprofit Organizations.

 Dayna Del Val

-Dayna is the executive director of The Arts Partnership, having served there since 2010.
+Dayna is the president and CEO of The Arts Partnership, having served there since 2010.
 She writes a monthly column on the arts for The Forum, as well as maintains an active social media presence.

 Deb is the owner and president of DLN Consulting, Inc., a small business in Dickinson that specializes in working with public and private nonprofit organizations.
 With the exception of a 5-year recess, she has worked in the nonprofit world since 1976.